HumanCellAtlas/data-portal-content/content/analyze/methods/methods-packages.md

 These solutions are built by third parties, and fostered by the HCA DCP.

->Are you developing a portal that can consume HCA data?
+>Are you developing a package that can consume HCA data?
 Please submit it for inclusion to the registry [here](https://github.com/HumanCellAtlas/data-portal-content/issues/new/?template=submit-method-package.md).